tolomea/constraint-propagation/README.md

 5. All information is available at the start.
 6. Additionally at the start we may already have the final values for some cells.

+# Sudoku

 As a concrete example lets consider Sudoku.
 1. It's played on a 9x9 grid of 81 cells
-2. Each cell will have a value between 1 and 9 and we need to find those values.
+1. Each cell will have a value between 1 and 9 and we need to find those values.
-3. There are 3 rules that limit what values cells can take on:
+1. There are 3 rules that limit what values cells can take on:
-3.1.
-The values 1-9 may appear only once in each row.
+   1. The values 1-9 may appear only once in each row.
-3.2.
-The values 1-9 may appear only once in each column.
+   1. The values 1-9 may appear only once in each column.
-3.3.
-If we divide the 9x9 gird into a 3x3 grid of 3x3 blocks then the values 1-9 may appear only once in each block.
+   1. If we divide the 9x9 gird into a 3x3 grid of 3x3 blocks then the values 1-9 may appear only once in each block.

 (These could be viewed as the same constraint applied to differing sets of cells).

+## I/O

-We're going to need some input from the user, so they can describe the problem to us.
+We're going to need some interaction with the user, so they can describe the problem to us and we can tell them the solution.

+### Input

 To make this easier I have made a wrapper around the builtin `input` that can also do some validation.
 We're going to pass this into the specific problems dependency injection style as that will make testing easier.